Land Transportation Office: Private Motor Vehicle Inspection System corruption scandal

 The Private Motor Vehicle Inspection controversy involved allegations of corruption that the 800-million Php fund fraud drying of the LTO-PMVIC wherein the charge of 1500-1800 Php for each private vehicle inspection another 900 Php in case it fails the first inspection and to give benefited high ranking officials and car inspection centers.

 Senator Grace Poe vowed to recommend to the Senate blue ribbon an investigation into the alleged scandals and anomalies in the Private Motor Vehicle Inspection Centers (PMVICs), specifically on the deals of Department of Transportation (DOTr) with the private inspection centers.

 Poe warned that passing the mandate of vehicle inspection from DOTr to the private sector may have legal infirmities.

 The senator lamented that even without an exhaustive public consultation and public information campaign, DOTr and LTO still issued a memorandum order on December 29, 2020, directing the immediate implementation of PMVIC in the middle of the COVID-19 pandemic.

 The Senate urges DOTr to cancel PMVIC operations on February 17, 2021.

+2023 Shortage of Plastic License Cards

+The LTO, being the primary agency responsible for issuing driver's licenses in the country, has encountered a significant shortage of plastic cards used for issuing and renewing licenses.
+This shortage has resulted in long queues, delays, and frustrations for individuals in need of licenses.
+The LTO has been utilizing temporary paper licenses as an interim solution, but this has proven to be insufficient and inconvenient for both applicants and law enforcement agencies.
+This shortage has caused significant inconvenience and delays for thousands of individuals seeking to obtain or renew their driver's licenses.